marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 | :--------------------: | :----: | :--: | :--: | :--: | :---: | :--: |
 | Post and Tullis (1999) | albite | BLG  |  55  | 0.66 | 433.4 | 1.52 |

-Since *v2.0.1* the script ``calc_diffstress`` functions allows to correct the differential stress estimates for plane stress using the correction factor proposed in Behr and Platt (2013).
-The rationale behind this is that experiments designed to calibrate paleopiezometers are performed in uniaxial compression while shear zones approximately behaves as plane stress.
-To correct this Behr and Platt (2013) proposed to multiply the estimates by $$2 / \sqrt3$$.
+Since *v2.0.1*, the ``calc_diffstress`` function allows correcting the differential stress estimates for plane stress using the correction factor proposed in Behr and Platt (2013).
+The rationale behind this is that experiments designed to calibrate paleopiezometers are performed in uniaxial compression while shear zones approximately behave as plane stress volumes.
+To correct this Behr and Platt (2013) proposed to multiply the estimates by 2 / √3.
 To do this we specify:

 ```python
 # Note that we set the parameter 'correction' to True